Self-Employment Income Support Scheme (SEISS)

 If the trader is not currently trading then there must be an intention to restart before April 2021

-The trader has had reduced demand (rather than just 'adversely affected') caused by Coronavirus in the quarter starting on 1 November 2020 to the date of their claim.
+The trader has had reduced demand (rather than just 'adversely affected') caused by Coronavirus in the quarter starting on 1 November 2020 to 29 January 2021.

 The trader has not ceased permanently at the date of the claim and perhaps only temporarily stopped trading due to the Coronavirus.

 No details have yet been released concerning the fourth SEISS grant.

 It is well known that many individuals have been, and continue to be, excluded from making a grant claim.
 These including the newly self-employed i.e. within 2019-20 and afterwards, high-earning self-employed (profits over £50,000) and the self-employed who derive more than half of their income from other sources, e.g. from part-time or full-time employment.

 By the time the fourth grant is payable, it could be almost two tax years, to 5 April 2019, since the trading results of the trader were included in the calculated profits.
 If a trader prepared annual accounts to say 30 April 2018, forming part of the tax year 2018-19, then it could be nearer to three years of profits that have been ignored when calculating the relevant income for the grant.
 We will have to see if the Chancellor will allow profits from 2019/20 to be included in the averaging calculation.